 1971: Around the World in Eighty Days (1956) ITV, 8.30pm / Marnie (1964) BBC2, 11.20pm

 ITV’s Christmas Day schedule for 1971 included no fewer than three feature films, all shown in most parts of the country.
-In the morning there was Captain Sindbad (1963) for the kiddies; in the afternoon, King Solomon’s Mines (1950) following the Queen; and in the evening, excepting only the Grampian region of Northern Scotland, the three-hour, all-star comedy blockbuster Around the World in Eighty Days, adapted from Jules Verne’s novel.
+In the morning there was Captain Sindbad (1963) for the kiddies; in the afternoon following the Queen, King Solomon’s Mines (1950); and in the evening, the three-hour, all-star comedy blockbuster Around the World in Eighty Days, adapted from Jules Verne’s novel.
 TVTimes’ David Quinlan labelled the whole festive period an ‘Armchair Film Festival’, offering ‘the finest line-up of films ITV has ever shown at such a time’ (16 December 1971, p.
 8).

 The BBC had its own mini-festival, with an early-evening BBC2 ‘Double Feature’ of A Distant Trumpet (1964) and The Barretts of Wimpole Street (1956), Stanley Donen’s attempt to recapture his Charade magic with Arabesque (1966) following Morecambe and Wise on BBC1 and Hitchcock’s ‘sex thriller’ Marnie as a ‘Midnight Movie’ on BBC2.
 But the hit of the ratings that year was not on the big day itself.
 In the lull between Christmas and New Year, on 28 December (BBC1), The Great Escape (1963) made its small-screen debut, capturing an audience the BBC estimated as 21,500,000 viewers – if correct, a record figure for any film shown on British television to that date.

 1972: Henry V (1944) BBC2, 3.05pm / The Love Goddesses (1965) ITV, 11.00pm